domsson/falcon/README.md

 The decision is important for the design of the `event` and `action` commands.

-For now, I think I'd like to try and implement the _dumb_ approach, as it keeps the state and responsibility or the system entirely within the controller.
+For now, I think I'd like to try and implement the _dumb_ approach, as it keeps the state and responsibility for the system entirely within the controller.
 Should the complexity of this approach become overwhelming, I can scrap all progress on it, cry a little, then start working on the _smart_ approach.